checkly/docs.checklyhq.com/site/content/docs/cli/constructs.md

   - `runLocation`: The default run location when running `npx checkly test`.
   - `privateRunLocation`: The default private run location when running `npx checkly test`.

-## Check
+## `Check`

 The CLI currently supports two Check types: API Checks and Browser Checks.
-All checks share the following common properties:
+All checks share the following common properties derived from the abstract class `Check`.

-- `name` : A human readable name for your Check.
+- `name` : A friendly name for your Check.
 - `frequency`: How often to run your Check in minutes, i.e. `60` for every hour.
 - `locations`: An array of location codes where to run your Checks, i.e. `['us-east-1', 'eu-west-1]`.
 - `privateLocations`: an array of [Private Locations](https://www.checklyhq.com/docs/private-locations/) slugs, i.e. `['datacenter-east-1]`.